dabasajay/YOLO-Object-Detection/YOLO Algorithm for Object Detection/readme.md

 For more information, visit <a href='https://github.com/allanzelener/YAD2K'>here</a>.

 <h1>References :page_facing_up:</h1>
 The ideas presented in this repo came primarily from the two YOLO papers.
 The implementation here also took significant inspiration and used many components from <strong>Allan Zelener</strong>'s github repository.
-The pretrained weights used in this exercise came from the official YOLO website.
+The pretrained weights used in this project came from the official YOLO website.
 <ul type='square'>
   <li><strong>Joseph Redmon, Santosh Divvala, Ross Girshick, Ali Farhadi - </strong><a href='https://arxiv.org/abs/1506.02640'>You Only Look Once: Unified, Real-Time Object Detection (2015)</a></li>
   <li><strong>Joseph Redmon, Ali Farhadi - </strong><a href='https://arxiv.org/abs/1612.08242'>YOLO9000: Better, Faster, Stronger (2016)</a></li>